wx-b/robosuite/README.md

 TODO(Jiren): A short example of how to create a new environment.

 ## Human Demonstrations
-TODO(Ajay): Talk about how to collect, download, and replay human demonstrations.

 #### Collecting human demonstrations

 Demonstrations can be collected by either using a keyboard or using a [SpaceNavigator 3D Mouse](https://www.3dconnexion.com/spacemouse_compact/en/) with the [collect_human_demonstrations](RoboticsSuite/scripts/collect_human_demonstrations.py) script.
 It takes the following arguments.